• Home

 Cane sugar can be substituted for honey or maple syrup if desired.

 If you hang out here often you know that I prefer to use natural, organic ingredients.
 If you are looking for somewhere to source clean, natural ingredients from trusted brands I highly recommend Thrive Market!
-They have saved our family tons of money since we started using them over three years ago.
 They have hundreds of healthy, trusted brands to choose from at prices you cannot beat!
+Things like the organic cane sugar I used in this recipe, unbleached flour, cleaning supplies, snacks, and so much more!
+We love shopping Thrive and I know you will too.

 Storing